Insurance Reimbursement Information

 - Hospital outpatient sites of care use the UB-04/CMS-1450 claim form

 - Free-standing sites of care use the CMS-1500 (version 02-12) claim form

 - Completion of the Free-standing Center (CMS-1500) or Hospital Outpatient (UB-04/CMS-1450) claim form is important for timely and appropriate claims processing and to avoid claim denials

 - HCPCS code (A9513) has been issued by The Centers for Medicare & Medicaid Services (CMS) for LUTATHERA.

 - Be familiar with Medicare and private payer, coding, and billing requirements and document on claims the payer’s clinical criteria for determining which patients are medically appropriate for LUTATHERA

 - AAA PatientCONNECT™ can provide information on payer coding, billing, and claims submission requirements to help you with claims completion

-This website and the information listed within the Coding & Billing section is presented for informational purposes only and is not intended to provide reimbursement or legal advice.
+This website and the information listed within the Coding & Billing section is presented for informational purposes only and is not intended to provide reimbursement, clinical, or legal advice.